EarthCubeGeochron/Sparrow/docs/docs/Embargo-and-project-mgmt.md

 **Temporary:** For temporarily embargoed datasets, basic metadata are publicly viewable, but the analytical datasets themselves are not.
 Basic metadata include current end date of embargo, lab identity, and researchers’ names.
 Geospatial coordinates are normally but not always included in basic metadata.
 Standard tools for searching public webfacing servers supported by Sparrow can return basic metadata for embargoed data.
 No age estimates or analytical data will be returned for embargoed data.
 Temporary embargoes end when trigger conditions are met.
 (This is the default for all data if no embargo policy is not set.)

 **Private:** No information exposed to unauthorized users.
 This level is appropriate only for data where commercial contracts preclude outside disclosure.

-## Basic design: configurable, lab-controlled embargo

-Sparrow’s core contains tools for labs to set permanent or expiring embargos for their data and and limit access based on that policy.
-Embargoes are optional and the default option is a 2-year term.
-For data to be embargoed, a **Sparrow administrator** (usually a member of the geochronology lab where the original measurements were made) must activate a global, project, or sample/session level embargo.
-The key parameters for the basic embargo system are “embargo duration” and “embargo level”.

 ## Embargo management